 18.45: Board briefing to go over activities for the following day

 Please note: You must have both PADI Open Water and Advanced Open Water Dive Certification or equivalent to participate in this programme.
-PADI diving courses can be completed at the research centre through our PADI Diving School, but you’ll need to complete the PADI E-learning portion of the training prior to arrival in Madagascar as access to WIFI is limited.
+While PADI diving courses can be completed at the research centre (through our PADI Diving School), we recommend that you complete the course in advance as undertaking it during your stay will mean you have less time to get involved with the volunteer programme.
+If you decide to complete your PADI at the research centre anyway, you'll need to finish the E-learning portion of the training prior to arrival in Madagascar as access to WIFI is limited at the centre.

 All activities are subject to change.

 The prices will load here automatically, if this does not happen for you: Click here to view Prices

 Online booking is unavailable for this tripIf you'd like to discuss availability or would like us to help you find a similar trip please contact us...